Real-World Use Cases Driving the Future of XR with Animated Gaussian Splatting

 Use Case: VR Training Labs and Walkthroughs

-Environmental & Architectural Visualisation
+Environmental & Architectural Visualization

 Use Case: Digital Twins and Smart City Visuals